TuhinKumarNandi-1998/Techplement/README.md

 - **Main**
-    - `Main.java`: Sets up the game, instantiate the Models, Controller, Service and starts it.
+    - `Main.java`: Sets up the game, instantiate the Models, Controller, Service, Repositories and starts it.
 Added some questions by harding coding, user can also add questions and play the quiz.

 ## Requirements